Nathan Hughes: Personal life

 Hughes was born and raised in Lautoka, Fiji.
 He attended St Thomas High School in Lautoka and represented the school in hockey, which he played throughout most of his childhood.
 Hughes' father William Hughes represented Fiji at hockey.
 His uncle, Asaeli Hughes, is a dual international having represented Fiji at both 15s rugby and basketball.
+Married to Alanna Hughes.
+Nathan has a four children two from a previous marriage and two with his now wife.